Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for constructive comments and recommendations.
 We acknowledge support from the UK Science Technologies and Facilities Council (STFC) for PhD studentship funding and support for TAD through grant ST/W000830/1.
 We acknowledge the Virgo Consortium for making their simulation data available and thank Robert Crain and Liverpool John Moores University for providing the \textsc{eagle} snipshots.
 The \textsc{eagle} simulations were performed using the DiRAC-2 facility at Durham, managed by the ICC, and the PRACE facility Curie based in France at TGCC, CEA, Bruy\`eres-le-Ch\^atel.
-FvdV is supported by a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash 191703).
+FvdV is supported by a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash 191703 and URF\textbackslash R\textbackslash 241005).